CharlesTaylor7/trendy-philosophy/README.md

 - Calculate correlations

 - Make font consistent between label & search query
-- Keep graph dimensions consistent even when there is no match on the query

 - Test use of persistent data structures to ease gc pressure: https://github.com/mikolalysenko/functional-red-black-tree